openwisp/openwisp-monitoring/README.rst

 | **default**: | ``False``   |
 +--------------+-------------+

-Whether SNMP checks are created automatically for devices.
+Whether `SNMP <#snmp>`_ checks are created automatically for devices.
 The devices need to have an snmp daemon installed in order for this check to work.

 ``OPENWISP_MONITORING_AUTO_CHARTS``